Newsworthy Founder: Confidence in front of the Camera, Client Relations + Golden Lattes with Praise Santos

 Today’s Newsworthy Founder is Praise Santos, the founder behind the photography studio ComePlum and fellow lover of puns, pretty things and people.
 Praise lives in San Francisco, California, where she does silly dances to loosen up female entrepreneurs during their personal brand photoshoots, builds her Google map locations of colors around the city to create eye-catching content for brands such as Lululemon and Adidas, and leads workshops for organizations such as The Golden State Warriors and BEI Hotel.
 Her photos have been featured in Vogue, Forbes, TechCrunch and the San Francisco Chronicle, and her project Ethical Weddings won a 20 On The Rise award by the 60,000+ member Rising Tide Society.
-In today’s episode, Praise and I talk about how to be confident and ditch the squirrel hands on camera, how to be your own Instagram husband, a powerful revenue source in PR often overlooked, and much more.
+In today’s episode, Praise and I talk about how to be confident and ditch the squirrel hands on camera (confidence in front of the camera), how to be your own Instagram husband, a powerful revenue source in PR often overlooked, and much more.
 Praise teaches me about a new beverage that in her words is a warm hug in your belly, and she walks us through an impromptu live confident exercise.

 - Praise’s photography studio ComePlum specializes in capturing go-getter women who are impacting the world.

 - Photos matter: a good photo generates engagement.
 In order to achieve a successful photo, Praise wants to get to know the brand or person behind the photoshoot.
 She then uses her resources and the camera to tell their unique story.

 - Praise recommends taking different types of photos, with different styles and formats.
 She also suggests creating templates and media kits that you can send every time someone asks for information about your brand.
 She tells us what photos we should look to capture in our next session.